 A knee sprain is a tear to any of the four ligaments which support the knee and can include lateral ligament sprains on the inside or outside of the knee, or tears to the cruciate ligaments deeper inside the knee joint.
-Often knee sprains are complicated involving injury to more than one ligament as well as other structures in the joint.
+Often knee sprains are a complicated involving injury to more than one ligament as well as other structures in the joint.

 Knee sprain symptoms

 A knee sprain will usually be the result of an impact with another player a twisting with the foot in contact with the ground so the athlete will usually know it has happened.
-There will be instant pain and usually swelling.
+There will be instant pain and usually swell.
 The pain may be severe and pinpointing exactly where the pain is may be difficult until the injury settles down.

 Knee sprain explained